March 02, 2019

 Huxley interviews Mayor Luskey.

 Some of the colorful citizens of Griffin Rock included the blusterous and egotistical Mayor H.B.
-Luskey (Jeff Bennett), who sought to get tourists to the town often at the expense of safety; Huxley Prescott (Bennett), a nosy reporter often followed by a drone camera who believed from the start the bots weren’t just mere robots but couldn’t prove it; Mr. Harrison (Douglas), who often traveled via a heli-pack that tended to malfunction; Jerry (named for production coordinator and prop designer Jeremiah Regan, voiced by McKain), a hapless truck driver who often got into accidents or screwed up his deliveries; Deputy Barney (based on the character Barney Fife, voiced by Bennett doing a Don Knotts impression), the only other cop in town who was a bit slow-witted; Dr. McSwain (Ginny McSwain, the show’s voice director), the town doctor; Mr. Feiffer (Hohlfeld), the jolly town baker; Mr. and Mrs. Rubio (Bennet & Chabert), who often had mishaps with their car; and Milo (Marsden), an excitable young man who believed in conspiracies.
+Luskey (Jeff Bennett), who sought to get tourists to the town often at the expense of safety; Huxley Prescott (Bennett), a nosy reporter often followed by a drone camera who believed from the start the bots weren’t just mere robots but couldn’t prove it; Mr. Harrison (Douglas), who traveled via a heli-pack that tended to malfunction; Jerry (named for production coordinator and prop designer Jeremiah Regan, voiced by McKain), a hapless truck driver who got into frequent accidents or screwed up his deliveries; Deputy Barney (based on the character Barney Fife from The Andy Griffith Show, voiced by Bennett doing a Don Knotts impression), the only other cop in town who was a bit slow-witted; Dr. McSwain (Ginny McSwain, the show’s voice director), the town doctor; Mr. Feiffer (Hohlfeld), the jolly town baker; Mr. and Mrs. Rubio (Bennet & Chabert), who often had mishaps with their car; and Milo (Marsden), an excitable young man who believed in conspiracies.

 Dr. Morocco and his MorBot.

 Primarily, the bots and Burns family dealt with a variety of natural and man-made emergencies all around Griffin Rock; such as landslides, traffic accidents, storm damage and more.
-But, even without the Decepticons (who were mentioned several times, if never seen) they managed to rack up their fair share of antagonists: Colonel Quint Quarry (Jim Cummings) was a big-game hunter who employed a variety of high-tech devices in his hunts; Lord Thurston Chumley (based on a character from the original series, also Cummings) was Quarry’s brother and chief rival who kept animals he captured frozen in stasis as trophies; Madeline Pynch (Katherine McNamara) was a rich businesswoman who would do anything to be even richer and get what she wanted; Chickadee (Kristen Schaal), a ruthless con artist who did whatever it took to get what she wanted; Skip Scobble (Eric Bauza), the underpaid agent and stunt double of actor Murray Dorfhauser (also Bauza) who stole rare books on the side; Evan and Myles (both Robbie Daymond), twins who were Griffin Rock’s main criminal element involved in crimes ranging from car theft to hacking; and the Velgrox (Bennett), a violent alien race that fed on other sentient beings.
-Their biggest foe, however, was Dr. Thaddeus Morocco (based on Basil Rathbone, initially voiced by Tim Curry until he was replaced by Jonny Rees after his stroke), a purely evil genius who could manipulate events behind the scenes as well as attack full-on with his variety of inventions and MorBots.
+But, even without the Decepticons (who were mentioned several times, if never seen) they managed to rack up their fair share of antagonists.
+Colonel Quint Quarry (Jim Cummings) was a big-game hunter who employed a variety of high-tech devices in his hunts; Lord Thurston Chumley (based on a character from the original series, also Cummings) was Quarry’s brother and chief rival who kept animals he captured frozen in stasis as trophies; Madeline Pynch (Katherine McNamara) was a rich businesswoman who would do anything to be even richer and get what she wanted; Chickadee (Kristen Schaal), a ruthless con artist who did whatever it took to get what she wanted; Skip Scobble (Eric Bauza), the underpaid agent and stunt double of actor Murray Dorfhauser (also Bauza) who stole rare books on the side; Evan and Myles (both Robbie Daymond), twins who were Griffin Rock’s main criminal element involved in crimes ranging from car theft to hacking; and the Velgrox (Bennett), a violent alien race that fed on other sentient beings.
+Their biggest foe, however, was Dr. Thaddeus Morocco (based on Basil Rathbone, initially voiced by Tim Curry until he was replaced by Jonny Rees after his stroke), a purely evil genius who could manipulate events behind the scenes as well as attack full-on with his variety of inventions—particularly robots called MorBots.
 Even being stranded in the future with no memory could stop him, as he returned as a sentient computer virus to further plague Griffin Rock.

 New recruits: Blurr and Salvage.